dila-ai/RSNA_2021_Workshop/README.md

 Notice that the accuracy is lower than in the last experiment.
 However, a closer look at the confusion matrix shows that it is indeed correctly classifying most of the positive cases, although still nor perfect.
 In this experiment our dataset was balanced (1000 normal + 1000 hemorrhage).

 #### Step 10: Change the number of Epochs to 75.
 Click "Model Trained" to retrain the model.
+Repeat Step 7.

 After training, **Experiment 4** should look like this: